 Fish

-My impression, only.
 Parrot fish, several species and a range of sizes, were still common and abundant on Vauxhall Reef in 2025.
 Notably absent were Scrawled Filefish which had been commonly seen in earlier years; ‘not sure about status other species of file fish, I think overall they were less abundant than in earlier years.
 Overall, there was much less fish activity around and within the “squarrose” stinging coral colonies which had died off when observed in 2024 but in 2024 were still hosting or were feeding grounds for large and diverse fish populations.
+TO ADD LINKS

-In 2025, I noted as I had in 2024, common occurrence of schools of “garfish”/needlefish tentatively identified as houndfish near the reef crest at Vauxhall, and particularly near the reef crest on the next fringing reef to the north (MPA Reef no 33).
-I have records of these fish in 2023, but not earlier; I do not recall seeing these fish 2015 to 2020 – but as as when I did see them 2023- to 2025, they stayed at locations close to the limit my vision, I may simply not have been sufficiently on the outlook for them as I was after I first viewed them in 2023.
+In 2025, I noted, as I had in 2024, common occurrence of schools of “garfish”/needlefish tentatively identified as houndfish near the reef crest at Vauxhall, and particularly near the reef crest on the next fringing reef to the north (MPA Reef no 33).
+I have records of these fish in 2023, but not earlier; I do not recall seeing these fish 2015 to 2020.
+However when I did see them 2023 – to 2025, they were at locations close to the limit my vision, so it’s possible that in earlier years I just hadn’t been sensitized to their presence sufficiently to be on the lookout for them.
+View “Gar” and “Garfish” in Barbados 4Oct2025

 Water Clarity

-There was never a day in 2025 when waters from the outer Reef Flat zone to the Deep Water Communities zone at Vauxhall and elsewhere in the MPA were “crystal clear”.
+I did not encounter a day in 2025 (Feb 4 to Apr 1) when waters from the outer Reef Flat zone to the Deep Water Communities at Vauxhall and elsewhere in the MPA were “crystal clear”.
 Rather it seemed that, unlike in previous years – when often the near shore (on the Reef Flat, and open sandy areas nearer to shore) waters were cloudy, but waters from approx the Reef Crest and beyond were much clearer – in 2025, the reverse was often true: the outer waters were constantly “cloudy” even “milky”.
-I was very aware of the water clarity as I was always looking out for days when the outer waters would be crystal clear so I could obtain better photos and videos of the deeper areas of reef.
-‘Need to look for reports on visibility in other areas if the Caribbean… I am wondering (out loud): are the massive influxes of Sargassum creating some type of eutrophication (even though they rarely come in en masse to the Holetown area).
-It was the same bad clarity when I visited Bath on the east coast in 2025.
+I was very aware of the water clarity as I was always looking out for days when the outer waters would be crystal clear so I could obtain better photos and videos of the deeper areas of reef; such a day never materialized.
+‘Need to look for reports on visibility in other areas of the Caribbean… I am wondering (out loud): are the massive influxes of Sargassum creating some type of eutrophication (even though they rarely come in en masse to the Holetown area)?
+Or are the overall seemingly more turbulent waters stirring things up more, releasing more nutrients perhaps??

 The “Surfside Breakwater Anomaly”